writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 TOTAL COUNT : 120
 ```

 This allows us to determine the high level information, without having to interpret the entire log file.
-If we are interested
+If we're interested
 in the failures, we can simply use a `grep` to find the failures using a command similar to below:

 ```